Pontefract: Governance

 For local government purposes, the town lies in the City of Wakefield and is administered by Wakefield Council.
-It is divided into two electoral wards, Pontefract North and Pontefract South.
+It is divided into two electoral wards: Pontefract North and Pontefract South.
 Pontefract South was represented by two Labour councillors and one Conservative councillor and North ward represented by three Labour councillors in 2022.

 From 1978 to 1997, ex-miner and former NUM branch leader Geoff Lofthouse (18 December 1925 – 1 November 2012) was Member of Parliament (MP) for the Pontefract and Castleford constituency.
 During this time, he became Deputy Speaker of the House of Commons.
 When the general election of 1997 was called, he stood down.
 He was made a peer on 11 June 1997.

 Yvette Cooper was elected as the MP for the Pontefract and Castleford constituency at the 1997 general election.
 In her maiden speech to the House of Commons, Cooper said:"It is true that my constituency is plagued by unemployment, but I represent hard-working people who are proud of their strong communities and who have fought hard across generations to defend them.
 They are proud of their socialist traditions, and have fought for a better future for their children and their grandchildren.
 In the Middle Ages, that early egalitarian, the real Robin Hood, lived, so we maintain, in the Vale of Wentbridge to the south of Pontefract.
 It was a great base from which to hassle the travelling fat cats on the Great North Road."

-She held a number of positions in the Labour governments up to 2010 and Shadow Cabinet roles (most notably Shadow Home Secretary) after the election of that year, but returned to the back benches after the Labour leadership election of 2015.
+She served as Home Secretary and Foreign Secretary, having held a number of positions in the Labour governments up to 2010 and Shadow Cabinet roles.
 Pontefract and Castleford was merged with the Normanton constituency in a boundary change before the 2010 general election.

 The seat, which had a history of mining and industry, has returned Labour MPs at general elections.
-Yvette Cooper polled 59.5% of the vote in the 2017 general election and 48.1% of the vote in the 2019 general election.